DFE-Digital/sdd-design-history/app/posts/transfers/2022-02-10-benefits-and-risks.md

 date: 2021-10-27
 ---

-We learned from user research that the name "Benefits and other factors" doesn't resonate with the delivery officers in the Manage an academy transfer service.
+We learned from user research that the name Benefits and other factors doesn't resonate with the delivery officers in the Manage an academy transfer service.

 Here is a snippet from one of our user research interviews: